awsdocs/amazon-eks-user-guide/doc_source/eks-connector.md

 + The [Amazon EKS Connector](using-service-linked-roles-eks-connector.md) service\-linked role is created when you register a cluster for the first time\.
 + You must create the Amazon EKS Connector agent IAM role\.
 See [Amazon EKS connector IAM role](connector_IAM_role.md) for details\.

-To enable cluster and workload view permission for [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html), apply the `eks-connector` and Amazon EKS Connector cluster roles to your cluster\.
-Follow the steps in [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+To enable cluster and workload view permission for [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html), apply the `eks-connector` and Amazon EKS Connector cluster roles to your cluster\.
+Follow the steps in [Grant access to view Kubernetes cluster resources on an Amazon EKS console](connector-grant-access.md)\.